Dominique Herr: Club career

 Basel had to compete in the play-outs against relegation.
 In the semi-final Herr netted his second goal for Basel in the 2–2 draw against Bulle but they continued to the final after a penalty shoot out in the 2nd leg.
 In this season Basel saved themselves from relegation by winning the play-out final.
 However Basel failed to avoid relegation to the Nationalliga B in 1988 and Herr left the club after four season in the first team.

 During his time with Basel, between the years 1984 and 1988, Herr played a total of 111 games for Basel scoring a total of four goals.
 76 of these games were in the Nationalliga A, four in the Swiss Cup and 31 were friendly games.
 He scored the mentioned two goals in the domestic league, the others were scored during the test games.

-He joined Lausanne Sports who continued to play in the Nationalliga A. His first season at Stade Olympique de la Pontaise saw him achieve some excellent form and he was called up to the Swiss national team.
-In Summer 1992, he signed for Swiss champions FC Sion where he won the Swiss Cup twice, in 1995 and 1996.
+He joined Lausanne Sport who continued to play in the Nationalliga A. His first season at Stade Olympique de la Pontaise saw him achieve some excellent form and he was called up to the Switzerland national team.
+In Summer 1992, he signed for Swiss champions Sion where he won the Swiss Cup twice, in 1995 and 1996.
 Injury forced him into early retirement in 1996, aged just 30.

 International career

-He was capped 52 times and scored 4 goals for the Swiss national team between 1989 and 1995, including four games at the 1994 FIFA World Cup.
+Herr was capped 52 times and scored 4 goals for the Switzerland national team between 1989 and 1995, including four games at the 1994 FIFA World Cup.